Christopher Columbus

 How Chillies got to the Caribbean

 The first part of the Chillies’ history began in South America.
 The Chilli found its way to the West Indies from South America by either migrating birds or Paleo Indian migrants.
 The Taino were part of the Arawak speaking people.
 According to one group of scholars, the Taino had their origins in central South America. [ source Wikipedia] .
-History of the Chilli.
-Taino Indians They had migrated from there to the Orinoco valley on the North coast of Venuezuala.
+They had migrated from there to the Orinoco valley on the North coast of Venuezuala.
 From there, they found their way (following the Lesser Antilles north to the Greater Antilles) to the Caribbean, where they settled as an indigenous people

 The Taino had made the journey to the West Indians in big canoes, in which they carried all their provisions.
 One of these provisions they carried was Chillies.
 These Chillies (most probably of the C chinense or C frutescens species) were one of their favourite foods.
 They had been eating them for thousands of years.
 Indeed, they were one of the first people to eat Chillies.
 The Amazon basin in Central America is thought to be the birthplace of Chillies.
 Once the Taino arrived in the Caribbean, they started cultivating Chillies.
 Soon they were to be found all over the region.